The Laughter of Fools

 The Laughter of Fools is a 1933 British drama film directed by Adrian Brunel and starring D. A. Clarke-Smith, Derrick De Marney and Helen Ferrers.
-It was based on a play by H. F. Maltby.
+It was written by Brunel and Reginald Beck based on a play by H. F. Maltby.
 The screenplay concerns an ambitious mother who plans to marry her daughter to a sea captain.

 The film was a quota quickie made at Nettlefold Studios in Walton by the independent producer George Smith as part of a contract from Fox, who needed a supply of films to distribute in order to comply with the terms of the quota.

+Preservation status

+The British Film Institute National Archive holds no stills or ephemera, and no film or video materials.

+Plot

+Mrs. Gregg chooses Captain Vidal, a wealthy friend of her son Bertie, as a potential husband for her daughter Mabel.
+Her matrimonial plans, however, go astray when Vidal instead falls for Doris, her penniless niece.
+Meanwhile, Mr Gregg buys a house at an auction, leaving Mrs. Gregg and her daughter in the family flat.